Peter Cushing: Personal life

 Cushing had a variety of interests outside acting, including collecting and battling model soldiers, of which he owned over five thousand.
 He hand-painted many and used the Little Wars rule set by the English writer H. G. Wells for miniature wargaming.
 He also loved games and practical jokes, and enjoyed drawing and painting watercolours, the latter of which he did often in his later years.

 After his wife's death, Cushing visited several churches and spoke to religious ministers, but was dissatisfied by their reluctance to discuss death and the afterlife, and never joined an organised religion.
-He nevertheless maintained a belief in both God and an afterlife.
+He nevertheless maintained a belief in both God and an afterlife, and even stated that “I suppose in a way it is possible that I was pre-ordained to play Van Helsing.
+For although I am not a religious man, I do try to live by Christian ethics and I believe in the truth as set forth in the New Testament.
+I can see so many of the elements of good and evil in life, and this seemed to give me added strength in my screen battles with the powers of darkness.”
 He was an ardent vegetarian for most of his life and served as a patron with the Vegetarian Society from 1987 until his death.
 He also had a great interest in ornithology and wildlife in general.
-He suffered from nyctophobia from early in his life, but in his later years, he overcame this by forcing himself to take walks outside after midnight.
+He suffered from nyctophobia (a fear of the dark) from early in his life, but in his later years, he overcame this by forcing himself to take walks outside after midnight.

 Cushing was known among his colleagues for his gentle and gentlemanly demeanour, as well as his professionalism and rigorous preparation as an actor.
 He once said that he learned his parts "from cover to cover" before filming began.
 His co-stars and colleagues often spoke of his politeness, charm, old-fashioned manners and sense of humour.
 While working, he actively provided feedback and suggestions on other elements beyond his performance, such as dialogue and wardrobe.
 At times, this put him at odds with writers and producers; the Hammer producer Anthony Hinds once declared him a "fusspot [and] terrible fusser about his wardrobe and everything, but never a difficult man."